Before Wednesday, insurgents waving Confederate flags hadn't been within 6 miles of the US Capitol - KION546

 Early ordered his men to stay in place, looking dangerous, and after darkness fell on the 12th, sometime after 10 p.m., he and his army absconded back to Virginia.
 And thus, no Confederate flag made it within 6 miles of the Capitol.

-“Although he failed to capture the National Capital, the campaign apparently pleased him, as recounted by Major Henry Kyd Douglas,” said the National Park Service, which maintains the partially restored Fort Stevens in the Brightwood neighborhood of northwest Washington.
+“Although he failed to capture the National Capital, the campaign apparently pleased him, as recounted by Major Henry Kyd Douglas,” said the park service, which maintains the partially restored Fort Stevens in the Brightwood neighborhood of northwest Washington.

 “On the evening of July 12, 1864, after deciding to withdraw from Washington, General Early called his staff together and declared: ‘Major, we haven’t taken Washington, but we scared Abe Lincoln like hell!'”